1. The Degas Debate

-In a letter to Camille Pissarro, Gustave Caillebotte described his struggle to convince the stubborn Degas to follow the group’s sole request: that only Impressionist artists be allowed to exhibit with the Impressionists.
-Caillebotte wrote with frustration of how, “Degas won’t give up Raffaëlli for the simple reason that he is asked to, and he’ll do it all the less, the more he is asked to do so.”
+In a letter to Camille Pissarro, Gustave Caillebotte described his struggle to convince the stubborn Degas to follow the group’s sole request: that only Impressionist artists be allowed to exhibit at the Seventh Impressionist Exhibition.

 Gauguin, perhaps to Pissarro’s surprise, agreed with Caillebotte.
 He confessed:

 “Last night Degas told me in anger that he would hand in his resignation rather than send Raffaëlli away.
 If I examine calmly your situation after ten years during which you undertook to organise these exhibitions, I immediately perceive that the number of impressionists has progressed, their talent increased, their influence too.
 Yet on Degas’ side - and thanks only to his volition - the tendency has been getting worse and worse: each year another impressionist has left and been replaced by nullities and pupils of the Ecole.
 Two more years and you will be left alone in the midst of these schemers of the worst kind.”

-In this letter, he also submitted his resignation to Pissarro, firmly stating that he could not, “continue to serve as buffoon for M. Raffaëlli and company.”
+In this letter, Gaugin also submitted his resignation to Pissarro, firmly stating that he could not “continue to serve as buffoon for M. Raffaëlli and company.”

 The state of Degas’ position meant that vital Impressionists were leaving the group at an alarmingly increasing rate.
-If Pissarro continued to remain loyal to Degas, he would be left as the sole Impressionist in the group, potentially along with Berthe Morisot, though her position had not yet been made clear.
+If Pissarro continued to remain loyal to Degas, he would be left as the sole Impressionist, potentially along with Berthe Morisot, though her position had not yet been made clear.

 2. Organising the Seventh Impressionist Exhibition

 Caillebotte proposed a new exhibition featuring Pissarro, Monet, Renoir, Cézanne, Sisley, Morisot, Gauguin and himself.

 In another letter to him, Gauguin wrote, “You will say that […] I want to hurry things, but you will nevertheless have to admit that in all this my calculations were correct.”

 “I have just been visited by that difficult fellow Pissarro who talked to me about your next exhibition; those gentlemen do not give the impression of being of one mind.
 Gauguin plays the dictator, Sisley […] would like to know what Monet is to do.
 As for Renoir, he hasn’t yet returned to Paris.”

-Caillebotte received a similar impression to the one summarised by Manet - his letters to Monet and Renoir were inconclusive and he was not sure that he could count on them to commit to the exhibition.
+Caillebotte received a similar impression to the one summarised by Manet - his letters to Monet and Renoir suggest that he was not sure that he could count on them to commit to the exhibition.

 He had a vested interest in organising a joint exhibition to help him to sell some of the many artworks he had amassed over the years.
 The financial crash in 1882 had left a number of his wealthy investors bankrupted, including his friend and key benefactor Jules Feder, which placed a great deal of pressure on Durand-Ruel to pay back his debts.

 As a result, Durand-Ruel wrote to Monet and Renoir himself in order to force their hand.
 Renoir agreed to follow Durand-Ruel’s advice but was disinclined to have anything to do with the other artists.
 This was partly because plans for the show had already been put into place without his input and he had been excluded from the previous three exhibitions as a result of his participation in the Salon.

 On the other hand, both artists were well aware of what they owed to Durand-Ruel.
 Durand-Ruel had been the sole supporter of the Impressionists for many years and had personally kept Monet afloat during his darkest moments, so both artists felt that a compromise must be reached.

 "We barely have time left.
 Please reply immediately if you are joining us. […] For Durand-Ruel as well as us this exhibition is a necessity. […] We owe him so much that we can’t refuse him this satisfaction.
 Sisley absolutely agrees with me”.

 - The exhibition date was set for 1st March 1882, in a studio located at 251 rue St.-Honoré.
 This space had been organised by Henri Rouart and it was large and bright, perfect for the exhibition they hoped to stage.

-3. The artists
+3. The Artists